 All members of the AIM Team are trained to provide palliative care and they have a unique understanding of the needs of those facing a life-limiting illness.

 Team members include:

 - Board Certified Hospice and Palliative Care Physicians

 - Registered/Licensed Practical Nurses

 - Medical Social Workers

 What is the Difference Between Traditional Home Health and AIM Palliative Home Health?

-Traditional home health service is offered to those with a brief illness or debilitating circumstances that are not considered terminal.
-Palliative home health is provided to patients facing terminal illness who wish to continue life-extending or curative treatment, or those who need more time to explore options.
+Traditional home health service is offered to those with a brief illness or debilitating circumstances that are not considered life-limiting.
+Palliative home health is provided to patients facing a life-limiting illness who wish to continue life-extending or curative treatment or those who need more time to explore options.